About MSA Senate

 Budget Committee intends to continue the new trend of visiting with each respective auxiliary in the fall semester in order to familiarize ourselves with the services these auxiliaries provide.
 These visits will provide the members with more context as they prepare to make financial decisions regarding the auxiliaries.
 The committee is seeking to gain a more comprehensive understanding of the association’s working parts.
 The committee intends to update and revise the Current student fee breakdown, and incorporate the Graduate Professional Council.
 Further, the Committee will be hosting an advocacy campaign this semester to inform students just exactly what their fees get spent on.

-The Campus and Community Relations Committee (CCRC) of MSA works to ensure that the student body’s voice is heard.
-CCRC serves as the primary liaison between MSA and the local community.
-CCRC regularly works with community leaders and officials to establish relationships with private and non-profit organizations to involve MU students in all parts of their surrounding community’s policies, initiatives, and current improvements.
-CCRC follows and advocates for the needs of the student body.
-CCRC strives to improve both campus and community life for all of the University of Missouri student body.
+The External Affairs Committee of MSA works to ensure that the student body’s voice is heard.
+This committee serves as the primary liaison between MSA and the local community.
+External Affairs regularly works with community leaders and officials to establish relationships with private and non-profit organizations to involve MU students in all parts of their surrounding community’s policies, initiatives, and current improvements.
+The committee follows and advocates for the needs of the student body.
+External Affairs strives to improve both campus and community life for all of the University of Missouri student body.

 Social Justice Committee